Tulum Travel Guide

 My experience in Tulum, Mexico

 Tulum is a growing international hotspot.
-I am very lucky to spend half my time in this beautiful Caribbean haven and have gathered many tips in this Tulum Travel Guide for anyone seeking relaxation, breathtaking nature, and unique experiences.
+I am very lucky to spend most of my Winters in this beautiful Caribbean haven and have gathered many tips in this Tulum Travel Guide for anyone seeking relaxation, breathtaking nature, and unique experiences.

 My interest when visiting touristic destinations such as Tulum is to encounter their true spirit, the hidden gems, the original spaces which built their reputation.
-I believe every place in the world has unique lessons to share and a special energy built on their environment and history.
+I believe every place in the world holds unique lessons built on their environment and history.
 The Yucatan Peninsula was hit 66 million years ago by the asteroid collision which extinguished 75% of plant and animal species on Earth (see Chicxulub Crater on Wikipedia).
-With its Mayan history and developing wellness industry, Tulum has driven many soul-searching travellers to visit its mystifying jungle, white-sand beaches, and life-changing holistic community.
+It is also home to some of the oldest forms of civilisation on earth (Mayan), with pyramids built about 1,500 years ago.
+For these reasons, many believe it has a special energy.
+With its extraordinary Mayan history and wellness industry, Tulum has driven many soul-searching travellers to visit its mystifying jungle, white-sand beaches, and life-changing holistic community.

 Table of Contents